 The Impact of Covid-19 on Podcast Marketing

-And the challenges are accelerating during the year of COVID-19.
+The challenges accelerated during 2020, the year of COVID-19.
 49,000 new podcasts were released in April 2020 alone, but listener growth lags behind, in fact many podcast experts and platforms experienced a 10-20% drop in listens during the months of March and April 2020.
 Our theory is that this is being caused by changes in podcast consumption behaviors – fewer people driving, commuting, listening at the gym.
-One other interesting statistic that has emerged is that while mobile listening trends are down, web based listening trends are up.
+One other interesting statistic that has emerged is that while mobile listening trends are down, web based listening trends were up.

 - All of this makes it even more important to promote and market your own podcast with solid footing.